Skip to main content

 How this works

-The generic parts in this example make the code reusable across many types.
-The first sign that it's generic is the T type parameter.
-You declare type parameters in square brackets before the function arguments.
-Here, T represents the element type used by both lists.
+The generic pieces in this example make a function reusable across many types.
+The first sign is the type parameter T. You declare type parameters in square brackets before the function arguments.
+Here, T represents the element type for both lists.

-When you call all_equal(), the compiler looks at the call site to determine T's type:
+When you call all_equal(), the compiler infers T from the call site:

 print("Int (Expect True):\t",